tprasadtp/ubuntu-post-install/README.md

 ```
   change them if necessary.

-  > If you are using a pre release version of Ubuntu, you can use --pre-release falg to apply the above mentioned fix to pre-release version of ubuntu.
+  > If you are using a pre release version of Ubuntu, you can use `--pre-release` falg to apply the above mentioned fix to pre-release version of ubuntu.
 This flag can be used independent of `--fix`.
-IF both are used together then both flags will be applied if the release is upcoming-release. otherwise if the release is stable only `--fix` flag will be valif and --pre-release is ignored.
+If both are used together then both flags will be applied if the release is upcoming-release. otherwise if the release is stable only `--fix` flag will be valid and `--pre-release` is ignored.
   This is how it works:  If the repositories are  not available for latest stable release as well, go back a release.
   Eg. If the pre-release is 18.04 and the repo is not available for 17.10 as well, we use 17.04 repositories.
   Usually happens in first few days of development cycle of 18.04.